Pawan-369/Youtube_Playlist_Analyzer/desc.md

-# Q. You are given link of a youtube playlist.
-Furnish following details
+# By using any link of a youtube playlist.
+Furnishing following details
  title
  total videos
  actual videos